sparvu/data-recorders/docs/design.md

 # Introduction

-To really understand how your world works, you need to capture the correct performance metrics from your systems, devices or applications, in real-time.
-No matter of your operating system or your platform used.
-Same time you need to have access to the original raw data collected, share it with anyone if you need so, as simple as possible.
-To achieve all these I started since 2009 to develop a number of light command line utilities, called _data recorders_, which can have capabilities to connect or wait for data from various sources and resolves the associated performance metrics in real-time.
+To really understand how your world works, you need to capture the **correct performance metrics** from your systems or applications, in real-time.
+Same output format and metrics, no matter of your operating system or your platform used.
+More the original raw data collected should be simple to access and share with anyone, if required.
+Last but not least, capturing data could happen automatically, for longer periods of time, without human interventions or interactively for short time.

+To achieve all these I started, since 2009, to develop a number of light command line utilities, called _data recorders_, which can have capabilities to connect or wait for data from various sources and resolves the associated performance metrics in real-time.

 * [Version 1](docs/design_ver1.md)
 * [Version 2](docs/design_ver2.md)